Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent

-Given the non-convex regime where we are considering, the operator $f_{\theta}(\cdot;y)$ \eqref{f_theta of DEMD} may have multiple fixed points associated to the multiple critical points of the functional we are minimising (see Proposition \ref{prop: convergence}).
-The choice of the initialization may thus affect the point the algorithm converges to, and, as such, it can be considered as an hyperparameter affecting the quality of the results.
-Furthermore, in practice, the choice of initialization imputs algorithm efficiency as it impacts the number of iterations needed to get convergence.
-We thus analyzed four different choices of initializations $x^0$ in the forward pass: \begin{itemize} \item \textbf{Adjoint-based}: $x^0=A^*y$. \item \textbf{Random}: the components of $x^0$ are drawn independently from a uniform distribution, that is $x^0_i \sim \mathcal{U}((0,1))$ for all $i=1,...,n$. \item \textbf{Total Variation reconstruction}: $x^0$ is chosen as: with $\lambda>0$.
-Total Variation (TV) regularization is a widely used technique, particularly effective for noise reduction and image reconstruction tasks \cite{TV}.
+Given the non-convex optimization regime where we are considering, the operator $f_{\theta}(\cdot;y)$ \eqref{f_theta of DEMD} may have multiple fixed points associated to the multiple critical points of the functional we are minimizing (Proposition \ref{prop: convergence}).
+The choice of the initialization may thus affect the point the algorithm converges to, and, as such, it can be considered as an hyper-parameter affecting the quality of the results.
+Furthermore, in practice, the choice of initialization inputs algorithm efficiency as it impacts the number of iterations needed to get convergence.
+We thus analyzed four different choices of initializations $x^0$ in the forward pass: \begin{itemize} \item \textbf{Adjoint-based}: $x^0=A^*y$. \item \textbf{Random}: the components of $x^0$ are drawn independently from a uniform distribution, that is $x^0_i \sim \mathcal{U}((0,1))$ for all $i=1,...,n$. \item \textbf{Total Variation reconstruction}: $x^0$ is chosen as the numerical solution to: with $\lambda>0$, where $\textrm{TV}_\epsilon$ denotes a smoothed version of the Total Variation (TV) regularization functional.
+TV regularization is a widely used technique, particularly effective for noise reduction and image reconstruction tasks \cite{TV}.
 It operates by promoting solutions that have sparse gradients, which translates to preserving sharp edges while smoothing out noise in homogeneous regions.
 This approach is particularly beneficial for images containing piecewise constant or piecewise smooth structures.
 The TV functional in its natural expression is convex but not differentiable in $x=0$.
-For this reason, we added a small perturbation term $\epsilon>0$, that is we considered:
+For this reason, we smoothed it by adding a small perturbation depending on $\epsilon>0$, that is by considering: